jazz-g/framework_rgbafan/README.md

 ## Installation

 First, grab the repository by cloning into it, and going inside and running `cargo build -r`.
+Note that wherever you do put it, it does need to be run as root.

 Then, copy the binary in `target/release` over to `/usr/local/bin` or some other location of your choice.

 If you want to daemonize it, you might want to write something along the lines of